Firefly squid: Anatomy and morphology

 The firefly squid belongs to the Cephalopoda class and the superorder Decapodiformes, commonly known as squid.
 Their body consists of a distinct head and mantle, and has a bilaterally symmetrical layout.
 They are soft-bodied organisms with a skeletal structure composed of chitin.
 They have relatively large eyes, eight arms, and two tentacles.
 They are further classified into the order Oegopsida for possessing the characteristic traits of having no tentacle pockets in the head and no suckers on the buccal supports.
 They belong to the family of Enoploteuthidae, based on the hooks on their tentacles.

 On average, an adult firefly squid is approximately 7.5 cm in length.
 They are brown/red in color, but emit blue and green light by their photophores.
 Firefly squid possess three types of photophores.
-There are multiple (800-1000) small photophores covering the ventral surface of its body, five larger photophores around the lower margins of each eye, and three very large photophores at the tip of each of the fourth pair of ventral legs.
-The photophores that dot the body of the squid produce two different wavelengths of light (both blue and green bioluminescence) while those around the eye and on the legs only produce blue light.
+There are multiple (800–1000) small photophores covering the ventral surface of its body, five larger photophores around the lower margins of each eye, and three very large photophores at the tip of each of the fourth pair of arms.
+The photophores that dot the body of the squid produce two different wavelengths of light (both blue and green bioluminescence) while those around the eye and on the arms only produce blue light.
 The reactant luciferin and the necessary enzyme luciferase are located in a crystalline structure within rod-like bodies in their photophores.
 Firefly squid are the only cephalopods to have this structural arrangement which increases the efficiency of its bioluminescence and allows the light to be directed downward in a cone-like projection.
 This directed cone of bioluminescence is hypothesized to allow the Firefly squid to better detect its prey and predators from below and attract small fish to eat.
-The photophores on the tips of its fourth ventral legs produce a very intense light that can be seen by the naked eye.
+The photophores on the tips of its fourth arm pair produce a very intense light that can be seen by the naked eye.